typicode/husky/docs/README.md

 ## Does it work on Windows?

 Yes.
 When you install Git on Windows, it comes with the necessary software to run shell scripts.

+## How to temporarily bypass or disable hooks?

+If you're working on a project that is using Husky and you need to commit or rebase a branch, it is sometimes desirable to disable Husky.
+Please consider carefully if this is approprate since Husky has been implemented for a reason.
+That being said, see [Bypassing Hooks](/?id=bypassing-hooks).

 # Troubleshoot